andrejsstepanovs/andai/docs/setup/workflow/COMMANDS.md

 - `action` - Available values are `commit`, `architect`, `code`, `architect-code`
 - `prompt` - Prompt for Aider.
 - `summarize` - Optional.
 Default false.
 If true, will summarize the context and give it to aider as a task to work on.
-Can be only if `aider.task_summary_prompt` is configured.
+You can override default summarization prompt via `aider.task_summary_prompt`.
 - `comment-summary` - Optional.
 Default false.
 Works together with `summarize` (`summarize` must be `true`).
 If true, will comment the summary as issue comment.
 - `context` - List of context sources.
 See [CONTEXT.md](CONTEXT.md) for more info.